filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 ### Storage miner actor

-No changes to miner state schemas are necessary, but the deal IDs stored on with each sector's metadata are redundant.
+No changes to miner state schemas are necessary, but the deal IDs stored on with each sector's metadata are no longer used.
+Any deal-related information that remains in the miner actor state will be incomplete so should not be used.
-The sector→deal association will be stored in the built-in market actor instead, and any information that remains in the miner actor state will be incomplete.
+A sector→deal association will be stored in the built-in market actor instead (see below).

-The interpretation of some fields changes slightly.
+The interpretation of some per-sector metadata fields changes slightly.
-No migration is necessary.

-TODO: remove PreCommitSector and PreCommitSectorBatch methods

 #### State